Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 }).listen(8080, "127.0.0.1", () => console.log("gateway on 127.0.0.1:8080"));

-This is also a gateway implementation that "returns 400 without sending upstream if a secret is included."
+This is already an implementation of a gateway that "returns 400 without sending upstream if secrets are included."

-(This minimal version only checks the body with a regex, so it's easy to circumvent)
+(This minimal version only uses regex on the body, so it's easy to bypass)

 The TypeScript above was a conceptual explanation.

-Next, we'll actually create two WASM components — log (an example of inserting your own logic) and the exit point (relaying to api.anthropic.com) —
+Next, we'll actually create two WASM components — log (an example of inserting your own logic) and egress (relaying to api.anthropic.com) —

 compose them with wac, launch with wasmtime, and verify operation with actual Claude Code.

 The directory structure is as follows.
-(Place WASI 0.3 WIT packages in wit/)
+(Place the WASI 0.3 WIT packages in wit/)

 ※ The demo implementation is in Rust